With that, do you want to just launch us off by reading your email?

 But as you say, they're on the move.

-So I guess just keep an eye and hopefully they'll listen to this and it's like, no, you you need to do the like whatever you did before that caused the pain, you gotta do the opposite or the apology is meaningless.
+And it's like, no, you need to do the like whatever you did before that caused the pain.

-Stop having the damn of he's gotta do the opposite of what he's apologizing for.
+He's got to do the opposite of what he's apologizing for.

-And if appeasing your brother and betraying you to a large degree, and your your brother, your twin, if that was the problem that triggered the apology, they've got to do the opposite now, which means to support you and confront the devil brother, right?
+And if appeasing your brother and betraying you to a large degree, and your brother, your twin, if that was the problem that triggered the apology, they've got to do the opposite now, which means to support you and confront the devil brother, right?

 Yeah.

-And do what they should have done way back at the beginning, which is to now realize who was at fault and get him to apologize, which they should have done fifteen years ago.
+And do what they should have done way back at the beginning, which is to now realize who was at fault and get him to apologize, which they should have done 15 years ago, but they didn't, so they need to do it now.

 Which it actually would be really great.

-Not that I'm sure you're particularly concerned about the future fate of your demon brother's happiness or devil brothers' happiness, I'm sorry to use this phrase, but we're trying to avoid names here, right?
+Not that I'm sure you're particularly concerned about the future fate of your demon brother's happiness or devil brother's happiness.

-So it it will help him.
+So it will help him.

 It will certainly help you to have someone.

-You gotta break these cycles.
+You got to break these cycles.

 How do you break these cycles?

-But apologies without commitments to action are usually just promises of repetition, right?
+Well, your apologies are great, but apologies without commitments to action are usually just promises of repetition, right?

 I'm not really sure why you're having to wait another month after you've brought it up.